Manage HTML previews

 Rigi is designed to capture HTML previews of a live software application.
 An HTML preview is basically a template with the following characteristics:

 Responsivity.
-The size of elements on the preview will adapt to the length of the text.
+The size of elements on the preview will adapt to the length of the individual texts used in those elements.

 HTML previews are used in various scenarios, including: